 Dr Tihamer Orban MD MRCPCH is a world-leader in the field of the immunological mechanisms underlying T1DM.
 His medical degree and board certification in Paediatrics were from the medical school of Szent-Gyorgyi Albert University, Hungary.
 He worked at the Joslin Diabetes Center, Harvard from 1993 to 2011.
 His career as a Translational Clinical Investigator has been devoted to the research, discovery and clinical evaluation of novel therapies for T1DM.
 He was previously Principal Investigator at three major US nationwide networks dedicated to ameliorate autoimmunity including T1DM (TrialNet, Immune Tolerance Network and Autoimmune Centre of Excellence at Harvard, all funded by National Health Institute of USA).
 He was the Chairman of the Safety Monitoring Committee of the TrialNet for many years overseeing safety of several multicentre clinical trials.
 Whilst at the Joslin Diabetes Center, Boston, USA, he ran several clinical trials, and was instrumental in designing and executing them.
 He initiated and chaired a phase 2 multicentre clinical trial using abatacept in T1DM patients.
 The results were published in The Lancet, with a joint commentary titled "New hope for immune therapy in Type 1 diabetes".

 Dr Tihamer Orban is the President and Chief Scientific Officer of the Company.
 He is responsible for overseeing and guiding the management and governance of the Company.
 He provides visionary and strategic leadership to ensure that the company is progressing in accordance with its missions.
-As Chief Scientific Officer, he also has special responsibility for managing the scientific development of the Vaccine and leading on future research and development.
+As Chief Scientific Officer, he also has special responsibility for managing the scientific development of the AIM therapy and leading on future research and development.

 Chief Executive Officer, Co-Founder